Arturo Velazco

-Arturo Velazco is an American former soccer defender.
+Arturo Velazco (born December 18, 1964) is an American former soccer defender.
 He played four seasons in the Western Soccer Alliance, five in the American Professional Soccer League, at least three in the National Professional Soccer League and one in the Continental Indoor Soccer League.
 He also earned two caps with the United States men's national soccer team in 1988.

-Professional career
+Club career

 Outdoor soccer

 Velazco graduated from La Jolla High School.
 In 1984, he joined the San Diego Sockers of the North American Soccer League, but never entered a first-team game.
 In 1986, he signed with the San Diego Nomads of the Western Soccer Alliance.
 He played with the Nomads through the 1990 season.
 During his four seasons with the Nomads, Velazco won the 1987 and 1989 championships.
 In 1988, Velazco was a first team All Star.^{} In 1990, the WSA merged with the American Soccer League to form the American Professional Soccer League.
 The Nomads failed to make the playoffs, then withdrew from the league.
 Velazco then moved to the Colorado Foxes for the 1991 season.^{} He moved again in 1992, this time to the Miami Freedom.^{} On April 29, 1993, he signed with the expansion Los Angeles Salsa^{} The Salsa lasted only two seasons before folding in 1994.